rowjay/django-skeleton/README.md

 * Settings configured with a good default logging configuration
 * A starter `.gitignore`
 * A starter `requirements.txt`
+* Defined urls for django built-in authentication views (login, logout, and password change) and settings configured to use them.

 ## Getting Started
 The bare minimum to get a working project is: